Resources

 Define the Vision

 Describe the future successful state once the project is complete.
-What is it?
+What is being created or changed?
 What needs will it address?
 Who will benefit from it?
 A clear vision is the foundation of any successful project.

 Resource: Rails-to-Trails – Route of the Badger